Islands of Adventure opened as Universal Orlando's second gate on May 28, 1999, joining Universal Studios Florida next door.

 Looking for discount tickets?
-Universal Orlando Resort theme park tickets
+Get Universal Orlando Resort theme park tickets

-Universal's Islands of Adventure theme park is part of the Universal Orlando resort, located near the intersection of Interstate 4 and Florida's Turnpike in Orlando, about 17 miles from the Orlando International Airport.
+Universal's Islands of Adventure theme park is part of the Universal Orlando resort, located near the intersection of Interstate 4 and Florida's Turnpike in Orlando, about 17 miles from the Orlando International Airport (MCO).

-Early Park Admission: If you stay at any Universal Orlando hotel, you will get Early Park Admission, which will get you into The Wizarding World of Harry Potter and possibly The Amazing Adventures of Spider-Man one hour before the park opens to everyone else.
+Early Park Admission: If you stay at any Universal Orlando hotel, on select dates you might get Early Park Admission, which will get you into The Wizarding World of Harry Potter and sometimes other attractions one hour before the park opens to everyone else.
 Absolutely take advantage of this, because Hagrid's Magical Creatures Motorbike Adventure does not offer Universal Express access and this is the only way to minimize what is usually the longest wait in the park.
-Arrive as soon as you can, then head to Hagrid's.
-If you have Universal Express, keep riding Hagrid's until the line gets too long for your liking.
-If you don't, then head to either Harry Potter and the Forbidden Journey or The Amazing Adventures of Spider-Man, based upon your family's preference.
-(They're both ranked in our global top five, so there's no bad decision there.)

 Morning of your visit: If you are not staying at a Premier hotel, wait to make a decision about buying Universal Express until you get into the park and see what the day's crowd level is actually like.
 Look at the posted wait times on the Universal Orlando app, and if they seem reasonable to you, skip the upcharge.
 If you want the front-of-line access, you can buy Universal Express inside the park near the front gate and at designated shops.